ghjwp7/egyptian-fractions/README.rst

 --------------------------------------------------------------------

-Program 3terms.py exhaustively computes 1, 2, or 3-term expansions of
+Program **3terms.py** exhaustively computes 1, 2, or 3-term expansions of
 its input, printing denominator lists one set per line; eg, "2 18" and "3 6 18".
-Its execution time probably is quadratic, O(d*d) for input n/d.
+Its execution time probably is quadratic, O(d*d) for input n/d, as in essence it has one O(d) while loop nested within another.

 --------------------------------------------------------------------